zishengz/zishengz.github.io/_pages/about.md

 I am passionate about a wide range of topics in theoretical and computational chemistry, including both method development and applications.
 My current research focuses on realistic modeling of fluxional clusters, restructuring surfaces, and electrochemical interfaces under reaction conditions.
 I am also interested in inverse design of functional molecules/materials, chemical bonding analysis, global optimization algorithms, and data-driven methods.
 Please take a look at the "projects" page to learn more about my research and publications!

 Trivia: I was a UCLA-CSST fellow in 2018 and a Edwin W. Pauley Fellow in 2019-2020/2022-2023.
-I did a research internship in Center for Nanoscale Materials, Argonne National Lab in 2022.
+I did a research internship at Center for Nanoscale Materials, Argonne National Lab in 2022.

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.
 - Development of global optimizers with grand canonical and multi-objective functionality for structure search of crystals, clusters, and surfaces.